auth0-blog/auth0-codecademy-twitterer/README.md

 You can use this as an example of checking the JWT token using `express-jwt` and then using the `tuiter` library to tweet the results.

+You can see the example running at http://auth0.github.io/auth0-codecademy-twitterer.
+If you want to learn how to integrate Auth0 with Angular and get to the shown result, you can do the following Codecademy course: TODO

 # License

 The MIT License (MIT)